necoweb3/hermes-data-quality/README.md

+**There might be some bugs in the UI.
+Actually, a UI isn't necessary; I just prepared a rough UI to demonstrate how the infrastructure works.**

 # Hermes Quality

 Hermes Quality is a Hermes-orchestrated quality gate for multimodal training-data submissions.
 It screens video, image, and audio files before they enter a dataset pipeline or a human review queue.